kaurshalpreet/homework6-Weather-Dashboard/README.md

 ---

-When you open the weather dashboard, then you are presented with the last searched city forecast.
+When you open or reload the weather dashboard, then you are presented with the last searched city forecast.

 ![Refresh](./assets/refresh.gif)